hopeugetherpes/enclave/SECURITY.md

 Please do not open a public issue for a suspected vulnerability.

-Send the report privately using the contact and PGP information published at <https://pgp.anatole.co>.
+Send the report privately using the contact and informations published at <https://anatole.co>.
 Include:

 - a clear description of the issue and its impact;
 - reproducible steps or a minimal proof of concept;